Best Monitors for Mac for Remote Work in 2026

 Pros

-• Thunderbolt 3 daisy-chaining lets you connect two monitors to a single MacBook port
+• Thunderbolt 3 daisy-chaining connects two monitors to a single MacBook port

-• Built-in KVM switch is ideal for remote workers managing a work Mac and a personal machine
+• Built-in KVM switch for remote workers running a work Mac and a personal machine at the same desk

-• Hotkey Puck G2 switches between color modes and inputs without navigating menus
+• Hotkey Puck G2 switches color modes and inputs without navigating OSD menus

-• DualView mode displays two color modes side-by-side on one screen
+• DualView mode shows two color profiles side-by-side on one screen

 Cons

-• 65W charging may not be sufficient for MacBook Pro 16-inch under heavy load
+• 65W charging may not keep MacBook Pro 16-inch charged under sustained heavy workloads

-• Premium price for a 4K display — you are partly paying for pro color tools
+• Premium price for 4K — partly paying for pro color tools

-• Hotkey Puck adds desk clutter that not all remote workers will use
+• Hotkey Puck adds desk clutter not everyone will use

 Check Price on Amazon